ShaheenHossain/eagle-12.1/doc/reference/testing.rst

 ===============
-Testing Eagle ERP
+Testing Eagle
 ===============

 There are many ways to test an application.
-In Eagle ERP, we have three kinds of tests
+In Eagle, we have three kinds of tests

 - python unit tests: useful for testing model business logic